EMPLOYMENT LAW NEWS

 - If an employee makes deliveries as a part of their job and starts and ends work at the employer’s permanent fixed location, the minimum wage rate is the applicable rate for the region where the business is located

-When employees work less than 50 percent of their time at that location, “the region in which the employee performs work is considered to be the employer’s location for purposes of determining the applicable minimum wage rate to be paid.”
+- If an employee performs 50 percent or less of their work at that location, “the region in which the employee performs work is considered to be the employer’s location for purposes of determining the applicable minimum wage rate to be paid”

-- The highest minimum wage rate required for any region in which the employee worked for all hours worked by the employee during the pay period
+(2) the highest minimum wage rate required for any region in which the employee worked for all hours worked by the employee during the pay period

 If you need a solution that helps you monitor minimum wage in Oregon between multiple counties, check out: GovDocs Minimum Wage Rate Management.